-For the most striking landscapes in North Dakota, head to the North Unit of Theodore Roosevelt National Park near Watford City.
+For the most striking landscapes in North Dakota, head to the North Unit of Theodore Roosevelt National Park.
 The South Unit near Medora gets most of the glory (and the visitors), but if you want to see dramatic scenery while enveloped in some much needed peace and quiet, the North Unit is my pick.

-I adore the South Unit’s grand vistas and its easy accessibility just off of I-94.
+I adore the South Unit’s grand vistas and its easy accessibility.
 I’ve written about my hikes there, detailed a few favorite spots in Medora and mused about the beauty of the countryside around the park and I certainly intend to go back to the South Unit whenever I can.

 But the North Unit demands a return trip too.
 It’s a little more off the beaten path, located off of US Highway 85 near the small town of Watford City, but it’s worth the trek.

-I was behind the wheel during this leg of the trip I took with my brother Jake a few summers ago (Why I didn’t share this story earlier is beyond me!) and I distinctly remember the moment I realized this place was something special.
+I was behind the wheel during this leg of the trip I took with my brother Jake and I distinctly remember the moment I realized this place was something special.
 I’d had the vehicle on cruise control, and had been leisurely chatting and sipping coffee, lulled into complacency by hours of wide roads under my tires and vast prairies and farm fields outside my window.

 Suddenly, the road seemed to twist and turn and the bluffs felt like they were pressing in on every side.
-I tapped the brake, took the car off cruise and proceeded to drive with the focus of a driver tackling a steep mountain road.
+I tapped the brake, took the car off cruise and proceeded to drive with the focus of a driver suddenly transplanted onto a steep mountain switchback.
 This is a place that makes you sit up and pay attention.
 We grinned at each other as I drove on.

 We parked my car and my friend and colleague Jessie Veeder Scofield (who you might know from her blog, Meanwhile, back at the ranch…, her columns in various North Dakota newspapers or as a celebrated country and folk musician) showed us around.
 Jessie is a fourth generation rancher and the fierce beauty of this place colors both her music and her brand new book, which you can learn more about here.